 Enterprises depend on agencies and agencies depend on set processes and recipes.
 That’s how Branding, Marketing, Design, and Campaigns work in B2C.
 The focus is on consumer products/services and agencies do it quite well.
 There’s no secret sauce for selling a Sauce and jingles, hoardings, and creative campaigns roll out in batches, as if from a production facility.

-In the tech space, stakeholder speaks technology, right from the project initiation and designers/developers/marketing team of the supporting partner gets lost in the process.
+In the tech space, stakeholder speaks about technology, right from the project initiation, and the designers/developers/marketing team of the supporting partner gets lost in the process.
 This is what worries every CMO and his/her team who spend humongous efforts to explain what they need and then spend sleepless nights hoping the delivery is at par.

 Ultimately, selecting a partner who is at par with what companies visualize and expect, becomes the biggest challenge.
 Technology companies should identify a partner who follows the following practices, for the collaboration to be a success.

 Few agencies take time to understand what the product/service is.
 Almost all jump into the task at hand.
 Both companies and agency partners should ask the questions that should be asked taking time to understand the objective.
 Clients don’t come up with the technology solution in just a day.
 Naturally, agencies won’t get 100% of the product in just one meeting either.

 From the designer to the client servicing to the branding executive, your partner’s team should be a mix of those who have a basic knowledge of prevailing and popular technologies.
 Knowledge transfer and understanding of a product/service becomes easier atop a pre-established foundation.